JuhoSiitonen/Tietokantasovellus/README.md

 Admin user can delete restaurants, dishes, users and modify all but user data and receipts.

 *** Functionality yet uncertain: Time estimate from restaurant address to customer address.
 Google maps API connection required.
+Or Maify or other API for distance matrix.

+INFO for VÄLIPALAUTUS 2: